zizroc/iep_model/README.md

 Data files generally convert raw data files to structured data frames that may be passed to the state and state manager files.
 Therefore, data files have the least standard format.
 To make these as legible as possible, we follow tidy data shaping conventions and make plenty of comments.
 In the interests of reproducibility, we have tried to use open access data sources and download raw sources to shape within the code itself; however, this is not always possible.

 The simulator file sequences modules in order because of dependencies shared between the modules.
 Running modules out of order, or omitting models unless expressly allowed, may cause fatal errors in the Model or errors in its results.
-Presently, "modules" are loosely defined by in-line code comments in the simulator file.
-These modules group code that instantiates state and state manager files, and then uses state manager functions to set parameters in the state files.
+Presently, "modules" are loosely defined (see in-line comments) in the simulator file.
+These modules start with an object constructor (i.e., instantiates some state and its associated state_manager file), and then uses state manager functions to set parameters in the state files.
 Each state file contains one or more parameters whose labels include the word "data".
 Once the state's single-valued variable parameters are set, these are passed to a data parameter, which appends the new values to prior values.

 In the simulator file, modules are split into 2 parts, which may be thought of as "supply" and "demand" parts of the module.
-The supply part of a module instantiates a state object and its associated state manager object (e.g., 'crop' and 'crop_manager') and fills the 'data' parameter for each instance (i.e., country, year, etc.).
+The supply part of a module constructs a state object and its associated state manager object (e.g., 'crop' and 'crop_manager') and fills the 'data' parameter for each instance (i.e., country, year, etc.).
 Because humans and livestock compete for crops (food and feed, respectively), crops and livestock compete for land, and so on, the other modules' supply parts must be loaded before demands may be considered.
 The demand part of a module revisits the total demand for some product (e.g., cereal crops) from humans and animals, and imports or exports to zero deficits or surpluses respectively.
 In the Model, this is done via trade.
 Presently, the Model trades only food and feed from crops, and trade products are in effect sourced from, and sent to, a cornucopia of infinite size and riches.
 This will become a clearinghouse with logic to constrain trade in terms of geographic range (i.e., regionalization, high transport cost, tarrifs, etc.) and strategic (water) or environmental considerations (biodiversity protection, carbon cost, etc.).

 ## Installation